✓ Updated June 2026

 Spending a little time on your layout before you settle in is worth it.
 A good arrangement makes the room feel larger than it is and makes the daily experience of living in it noticeably better.
+For the setup beyond furniture, storage, hooks, and vertical space, see Dorm Room Storage Ideas.

 Before You Arrange Anything: Know Your Room